 We conducted this study differently from a past study using 2017-18 data by considering the unit of assignment to be the student instead of the school.
 Additionally, we used 2018-19 data to take advantage of the most recent available information.
-Despite these key differences, our results were highly consistent-both studies found positive, significant results in favor of i-Ready Instruction, and both studies had the largest effect sizes at the early grades.
+Despite these key differences, our results were highly consistent - both studies found the treatment performed better than the comparison.
 This replication provides confidence that students using i-Ready Instruction in conjunction with the i-Ready Diagnostic show greater reading achievement compared to a comparison group using i-Ready Diagnostic only.